What is feline leukemia?

 Around 80% of cats die within a year of infection, and almost all will die within two to three years.

 IFA (immunofluorescence assay): Testing detects an antigen in leucocytes (white blood cells) or platelets.

-There is no cure for FeLV, and treatment is usually targeted at managing FeLV-related diseases and keeping the cat as healthy as possible.
-Your veterinarian will tailor treatment and care of the FeLV-positive cat according to its individual circumstances.
+There is no cure for FeLV, and the goal of treatment is to manage FeLV-related diseases and keep the cat as healthy as possible.
+The veterinarian will tailor the treatment and care of the FeLV-positive cat according to its individual circumstances.

-- Different vaccination schedule for the FeLV positive cat such as only using a killed vaccine instead of a modified live vaccine.
+- Vaccinations: Different vaccination schedule for the FeLV positive cat such as only using a killed vaccine instead of a modified live vaccine.

-- Interferon may be prescribed by your veterinarian.
-Interferon is a natural protein released by cells which have been invaded by viruses and assist the immune response by inhibiting viral replication.
+- Interferon: Interferon is a natural protein released by cells which have been invaded by viruses and assist the immune response by inhibiting viral replication.